SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_driver_gpio/readme.md

 ## Initialization of GPIO in ULP Domain

-NOTE : GPIO UULP instance have port-4.
+NOTE : GPIO ULP instance have port-4.

 - GPIO to work in ULP Domain requires few steps to consider.
 - Call \ref sl_gpio_driver_ulp_initialization().
 This API has some API's being called, which are discussed below.